 Course taught in English

 The course will offer a critical approach to the different models of capitalism.
 General knowledge of business strategies, managerial organization and institutional relations between the business world, the market, the State and its role as a regulator can help to understand the framework of the course, and it will permit the students to interconnect the different levels of analysis.

 One legacy of the present globalization is the fragmentation of the notion of “capitalism” into several national and supra-national models.
-Since 1989, Capitalism is no longer considered as a “monolith”, but as a way of organizing the economic activity, both at the macro-level, and at the micro one.
-Different models of capitalism characterize different areas of the World, and different models of enterprise and entrepreneurship.
-Main purpose of the seminar is to convey practical knowledge about how large companies are shaped and organized in different capitalist systems, in order to help students to orientate themselves in the very complex variety of business systems around the World.
+Since 1989, capitalism is no longer considered a “monolith”, but a way of organizing economic activity, both at the macro-level and at the micro one.
+Different models of capitalism characterize different areas of the world and different models of enterprise and entrepreneurship.
+The main purpose of the seminar is to convey practical knowledge about how large companies are shaped and organized in different capitalist systems, in order to help students to orientate themselves in the very complex variety of business systems around the World.

 The seminar focuses on the “varieties of capitalism” approach to the study of modern societies, examining the role of history and culture in shaping the institutions which superintend to the business sector, among which those determining the ownership and governance structures of the companies themselves, and the relationship between the business world and the istitutions.

 - The “Varieties of Capitalism” Approach: a Taxonomy and the Internal Institutional Mechanims

 - The Liberal Market Economies and the Anglo-Saxon Model

 - The Coordinated Market Economies in Continental Europe